 We live with this blurred and fractured vision of the world, yet inside each of us, there’s an undeniable conviction that something beautiful and perfect still exists just beyond our grasp.
-So we chase our longings, and if we’re lucky they lead us right back to the sublime life.
+So we chase our longings, and if we’re lucky, they lead us right back to the sublime life.
 The undefinable, inexplicable, sacred beating heart of life.

 To me, this is art.
 It’s a humbling – a stripping away of everything I think I know in an effort to rediscover what I’ve lost.
 It’s tearing things down to their foundations, looking out beyond the edge, and recognizing the unbound, insane beauty that flows eternally around us all.